hyosung11/Launch-School/Courses/journal.md

 09:00 Starting to study, but then going to school for Omi's spring concert.
 I'm thinking about what kind of training to do today.

 15:21 Doing another version of my study guide after going to the gym and playing ping pong with Louis.
 I feel a little tired right now.

+## 20220527 금요일

+08:51 The kids are off of school and we are going to Legoland in a few minutes.
+I will study a little in the car.
+I want to train at the gym today after we get back.
+I'm excited again about training.